25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 #### Mutable String

 Using `System.Text.StringBuilder` we can create mutable strings.
-The string value can be modified.
+The string value can be modified

 - It is memory efficient
 - They offer better performance than string objects of type `System.String`, when heavy string manipulation is involved